Amy Fauber, DVM, MS

 - Master of Science, Veterinary Clinical Sciences, Purdue University

 - Diplomate, American College of Veterinary Surgeons

 - Diplomate, American College of Veterinary Internal Medicine (Neurology)

 RESEARCH & AWARDS:

 - Specializes in diagnosing and treating diseases affecting the central nervous system, including conditions affecting the brain, spinal cord, nerves and muscles.

 - Served as a faculty member in small animal surgery and neurology at Purdue University before coming to CARE.

-Husband Mike and daughters Bryn and Ilana
+Husband Mike, daughters Bryn and Ilana and son Dean.